Using vendor and business unit databases

 Note: If you specify a number that is less than the actual number of columns (the number of different ways the value of a field can be written), this number will be increased automatically when the data set is updated.
 If you specify a number greater than the actual number of columns, empty columns will be added.

-If your database has no matching column for a data set column, see Columns in the Vendors data set and Columns in the BusinessUnits data set.
+If your database has no matching column for a data set column, please refer to the Vendors data set and BusinessUnits data set sections.

 - Select an entry from the Normalization list that best fits the type of data in the column (See Normalization for details).
 If necessary, enable the Store normalized value option.